Science / Bachelor's degree programme

 Presentation

-IT is a pervasive discipline in our society, it exists in companies operating in various sectors (manufacturing, logistics, healthcare, tourism, etc.) and in everyday life when we use technologic devices such as smartphones or tablets, or applications that have become essential, including the Web, for instance.
+Computer science is a pervasive discipline in our society, it exists in companies operating in various sectors (manufacturing, logistics, healthcare, tourism, etc.) and in everyday life when we use technologic devices such as smartphones or tablets, or applications that have become essential, including the Web, for instance.
 The recent pandemic has demonstrated that these new technologies are critical to carry out activities within a context in which traditional methods may no longer be implemented.
 For instance, schools and universities have been able to continue providing classes during the lockdown period thanks to the new e-conference platforms.
 In addition, new technologies and applications are continuously being designed and developed; that is why IT graduates are, and for ever will be, among the most needed professionals in the labour market.
-The Degree Programme in Informatics of Modena is a young programme that aims to train graduates to acquire high skills for the design and development of IT tools.
+The Degree Programme in Computer Science of Modena is a young programme that aims to train graduates to acquire high skills for the design and development of IT tools.

 More information

-Course Director
+Course Director:

 prof. Mauro Leoncini

-e-mail mauro.leoncini@unimore.it
+mauro.leoncini@unimore.it

 The course is managed by the Department of Physics, Informatics and Mathematics